vanloctech/telehook/README.md

 // ...
 ```

-We also provide a facade for elasticsearch-php client (which has connected using our settings), add following to your `config/app.php` if you need so.
+We also provide a facade for Telehook (which has connected using our settings), add following to your `config/app.php` if you need so.
 ```php
 'aliases' => [
     ...